Ti-Loup/Ti-Loup/README.md

 >>**Genre:** 3D Curling Simulation + Combat system (Unreal Engine, Maya, C++, Blueprints)
 >>**Status:** Work In Progress (4 months)
 >>
 >>This is my first Unreal Engine project, where I'm using C++ to develop custom gameplay mechanics.
-I also simulate the movement of a >>stone realistically.
+I also simulate the movement of a stone realistically.
 The game is a unique blend of curling and combat.
-All assets—including the stones, brooms, hacks, and houses—>>were modeled in Maya 2025 by myself.
+All assets—including the stones, brooms, hacks, and houses were modeled in Maya 2025 by myself.
 >>
 >><details>
 >><summary><strong>🧠 All Functions I've Implemented (Click to open)</strong></summary>